diyjac/SDC-P4/README.md

 ![Test1 Sobel X and Y Applied](./output_images/test1diag1-sobelmagdir.png)

 ##### 3.2.3.3 HLS Colorspace Thresholding

 Obviously by now, we know that Sobel operations, in all of its wonderful various forms, will not fulfill our yellow lane line finding needs.
 Its now time to look at other colorspaces for inspirations.
 This time we will look at HLS (**Hue**, **Lightness** and **Saturation**).  **Hue** represents color independent of any change in brightness.  **Lightness** represents luminacity or brightness, and can be compared to converting an RGB image to grayscale.  **Saturation** is a measurement of colorfulness as compared to *whiteness*.
 The HLS (hue, lightness, saturation) color space is a cylindrical representation of the RGB model. **Hue** is measured in degrees around the circumference of the cylinder. *Red* is at 0°, *green* at 120°, and *blue* at 240°, then wrapping back to *red* at 360°.
 Note that there is a discontinuity at 0° and 360°. **Saturation** is measured in percent from the center of the cylinder to its radius.
 Lightness is measured in percent from the bottom to the top of the cylinder.
 You can find more information about colorspaces [here](https://www.codeproject.com/articles/243610/the-known-colors-palette-tool-revised-again) and [here](https://www.script-tutorials.com/what-is-a-color-model/)

 ![Hue Lightness Saturation Color Space Model](https://www.codeproject.com/KB/miscctrl/RevisedKnownColorsPalette/HSL_color_cylinder.png)

 For our lane finding needs, we will drop the **Lightness** color channel as a means of filtering and look at **Hue** and **Saturation** color channels to threshold instead.
-We are interested in filtering for the yellow lane lines against white background since the Sobel functions are excellent in filting for edge detection based on luminance already.
+We are interested in filtering for the yellow lane lines against white background since the Sobel functions are excellent in filtering for edge detection based on luminance already.
 The **Hue** color channel is an obvious candidate for filter yellow lane lines, and **Saturation** (value of color away from white) will help too.
 The **ImageFilters** module uses the following function and OpenCV *cvtColor* function to create these two filters:

 ```